Wednesday, March 9, 2011

 Thursday 24th to Saturday 26th March at Mt Ive Station

-The road into Mt Ive station was quite muddy in places, requiring 4wd to navigate some of the longer patches, and we were surprised to see the submarine just outside the station entrance.
+The road into Mt Ive station was quite muddy in places, requiring 4WD to navigate some of the longer patches, and we were surprised to see the submarine just outside the station entrance.

 Land speed records are held each year on Lake Gairdner, which forms the northern boundary of the station.
-We had hoped to be there for these and also to meet up with some friends who were there for the same reason, but unfortunately they had already moved on because the races had been cancelled.
-The rains received earlier in the month were now covering part of the lake.
+We had hoped to be there for these events and also to meet up with some friends who were there for the same reason, but unfortunately they had already moved on because the races had been cancelled.
+The rains received earlier in the month are now covering part of the lake.
 The lake measures 160 kilometres long and 48 kilometres wide, with salt 1.2 metres thick in places, and is the fourth largest salt lake in Australia.

 On Sunday, 27th March, we left Mt.
 Ive and stopped for morning tea at Iron Knob, where I re-inflated the tyres before heading off to have lunch by the water at Port Germein.
 We then took the very scenic drive through Germien Pass on our way to Melrose.
 We spent two lovely nights camped here at the showgrounds.

-Our next few nights were spent camped at Stenhouse Bay in Innes National Park.
-Again, the weather left a lot to be desired.
-We checked out Corny Point and many of the other sites around the coast for future reference, cause we shall return and spend much more time here.
+On Tuesday, 29th March, we set off for Maitland on the Yorke Peninsula.
+We based ourselves at the showgrounds and took trips to visit the neighbouring towns.
+Our next few nights were spent camping at Stenhouse Bay in Innes National Park.
+Again, the weather was disappointing.
+We explored Corny Point and several other sites along the coast for future visits because we will return and spend much more time here.

-Little Emu beach:
+Little Emu Beach:

 Off to Broken Hill the next morning to shop and refuel before heading north to camp at the Packsaddle rest area just north of the roadhouse.

 Our plan was to take the Wanaaring road to Bourke the next day, so we camped overnight in Sturt National Park.
-The "Dead Horse Gully" campground is several kilometres north of Tibooburra, yet again another campground we had to ourselves.
+The "Dead Horse Gully" campground is several kilometres north of Tibooburra, yet another campground we had to ourselves.

 A quite strong breeze had now arisen, so we decided to stop for several hours.
 Instead of heading to Bourke, we chose to retrace our steps and return to Broken Hill.
 The breeze, combined with the sunshine, helped to dry out the road sufficiently for us to continue.
 We checked into a van park for the night.